ali5ter/carrybag/preferences/Powerline/README.md

 Dependencies
 ------------

-Patched Powerline fonts are available from https://github.com/Lokaltog/powerline-fonts
+The patched Powerline fonts here are pulled from https://github.com/Lokaltog/powerline-fonts

-To install the AnonymusePro font here, just double click on teh ttl files and click install.
+To install one of these fonts on OSX: Double click on the chosen <code>ttl</code> files and click install.
 Then set the preferences for the Terminal app to use it.